Flexibility in Attendance/Assignments

 - To what degree does a student’s failure to attend class or complete an assignment on time compromise the educational experience of other students in the class?

-If the Flexibility in Attendance/Assignments accommodation is determined to be reasonable, Disability Resources will work with faculty and students to clearly specify:
+If the Flexibility in Attendance/Assignments accommodation is determined to be reasonable, the Office of Accessible Education will work with faculty and students to clearly specify:

 - How and when the student should inform faculty that they will miss a class.